hovgaardgames/startupcompany/README.md

-# startupcompany
+# Startup Company - Bugs and Issues

-Public repository for managing bugs and tickets
+Public repository for managing bugs and issues using Github Issues.